Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 same" Key Issue.

-However, antagonists having the same Key Issue is not a *requirement*--they may be working on a seperate Goal for the scene, and they have tangential or completely unrelated Key Issues.
+However, antagonists having the same Key Issue is not a *requirement*--they may be working on a separate Goal for the scene, and they have tangential or completely unrelated Key Issues.
 Typically, these start out as Hidden to the Party.